AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/sales-flat-order-item-table.md

 ---
-title: Common Magento Tables - sales_order_item
+title: sales_order_item table
-zendesk_id: 360016505572
+description: Learn how to work with the sales_order_item table.
 ---
+# sales_order_item Table

 The `sales_order_item` table (`sales_flat_order_item` on M1) contains records of all products that were purchased in an order.
 Each row represents a unique `sku` included in an order.
 The quantity of units that were purchased for a specific `sku` is most often represented by the `qty_ordered` field.